pindab0ter/hansvl.nl/archetypes/blog/index.md

 draft: true
 ---

-CONTENT

-RSS feeds will use images that contain "cover" in the filename as the cover image for the post.
+- RSS feeds will use images that contain "cover" in the filename as the cover image for the post.

-&nbsp;

-Source: xyz
+- The `cover` field should contain the following fields:
+  - `src`: The path to the image file.
+  - `title`: The title of the image.
+E.g.: "New feature"
+  - `alt`: The alt text for the image.
+E.g.: "A screenshot of the new feature in action."
+- The `draft` field is set to `true` by default.
+Change it to `false` when you're ready to publish the post.